 Crackley Cottages – present day

 Early next morning, with the help of neighbour Arthur Hunt, they went to search for them.
 They eventually found their bodies submerged in a gravel pit at Knowle Hill Farm, the baby was found underneath her mother.
-Mrs Hobbins was 41 years-old, Kathleen was only 11 months.
+Mrs Hobbins was 41-years-old, Kathleen was just 11 months.

-The police were immediately informed, and under the supervision of Inspector William Parkinson the bodies were recovered and taken to the police mortuary to await the inquest.
+The police were immediately informed, and under the supervision of Inspector William Parkinson the bodies were recovered and taken to the police mortuary to await an inquest.

 The Inquest